Telehealth Research & Innovation for Veterans with Cancer Scholars Program

 Program Expectations

-The SP provides funds to assist early-career investigators pursuing research in the application of telehealth in cancer care.
-It is expected that participants will use the funds to conduct research, quality improvement, or evaluation projects guided by their mentor.
-An institutional review board (IRB) approval, if needed, should be pursued in the first three months of program so that project can be initiated by six months; for quality improvement/evaluation projects, THRIVE may facilitate non-research designation letters.
-Additional mentorship can be provided or identified by the SP directors.
+The Scholars Program provides funds to assist early career investigators pursuing research in the application of telehealth in cancer care.
+It is expected that participants will use funds to conduct research, quality improvement, or evaluation projects guided by their mentor.
+An IRB approval, if needed, should be pursued in the first 3 months of program so that project can be initiated by 6 months; for QI/evaluation projects, THRIVE may facilitate non-research designation letters.
+Additional mentorship can be provided/identified by the program directors.

 Program Mentorship

-Mentorship is a core element of the SP, and each trainee is mentored at multiple levels: primary research mentor, program advisor, meta-mentoring, and peer and near-peer mentoring.
+Mentorship is a core element of the Scholars Program, and each trainee is mentored at multiple levels: primary research mentor, program advisor, meta-mentoring, and peer and near-peer mentoring.

 Primary Research Mentors